bandprotocol/bandpress/docs/community.md

 # Band Community

 Community is the most fundamental unit of Band Protocol.
-Band Protocol consists of multiple communities, each of which utilizes its own unique token to for dataset curation.
+Band Protocol consists of multiple communities, each of which utilizes its own unique token to stake and curate data.
 Community token holders participate in community governance and data curation.
 In return, they receive fee collected from public data consumption and gain token value appreciation.

 ## Band Native Token